eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_cpp.md

 {{% alert title="Note" %}}Services are not supported by our [automated vehicle model lifecycle](/docs/tutorials/vehicle_model_creation/automated_model_lifecycle) for the time being.
 If you need access to services please read [here](/docs/tutorials/vehicle_model_creation/manual_model_creation/#add-a-vehicle-service") how to achieve that.{{% /alert %}}

+Services are used to communicate with other parts of the vehicle via remote function calls (RPC).
+Please read the basics about them [here](/docs/tutorials/vehicle_model_creation/manual_model_creation/manual_creation_python/#add-a-vehicle-service).

 The following few lines show you how to use the `moveComponent`-method of the `SeatService` you have created:

 ```Cpp